hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-16S/README.rst

 The input reads need to be in the `.fastq` format (preferably gzipped) in a single folder.
 Reads can be single or paired-end.
 In the former case, the flag `--singleEnd` must be set and in the latter case, the glob pattern needs to group the R1 and R2 reads using the syntax `*R{1,2}*`.

-For more information about the available profiles, see the :ref:`../../docs/source/getting_started` section or :ref:`getting_started` or :doc:`configuration <../../docs/source/getting_started>`.
+For more information about the available profiles, see the :ref:`getting_started` section.

 16S pipeline steps
 ------------------